Mother/daughter relationships are complicated and can be life-defining, particularly for our daughters as they become adults.

 Have Fun, But Don’t Overburden Your Daughter

 Your daughter is your child, not your best friend.
-Take her shopping, buy her an expensive coffee, get matching Ugg slippers if you are into twinning.
-Keeping your Mom problems off the topic list, will free her to develop into her own woman.
+Take her shopping, buy her an expensive coffee, and get matching Ugg slippers if you are into twinning.
+Keeping your Mom problems off the topic list will free her to develop into her own woman.

 Making Your Daughter Your Bestie Might Push Her Away

-When we feel responsible for others happiness, we make decisions based on what pleases the other person.
-We will abandon self and choose others.
+When we feel responsible for others’ happiness, we make decisions based on what pleases the other person.
+We will abandon ourselves and choose others.

 Helping Your Daughter Be Her Own Best Friend

 Remember, the more you allow her to define herself, the stronger woman she will become.
-And if she chooses to get married, she has a greater chance of choosing a partner that pleases her.
+And if she chooses to get married, she has a greater chance of choosing a partner that pleases her, not just her mother.

 Honoring healthy boundaries and encouraging your daughter to design her life is the goal of parenting.
 Giving our children permission to differentiate should be a lifelong message, increasing in the early adolescent years and completing in young adulthood.

 But If I Am Her Bestie She Won’t Make Mistakes!